Paul Francis Leibold: Archbishop of Cincinnati

-Pope Paul VI appointed Leibold as the sixth archbishop of the Archdiocese of Cincinnati on July 23, 1969.
+Paul VI appointed Leibold as the sixth archbishop of Cincinnati on July 23, 1969.
 He was installed on October 2, 1969.
 One historian has characterized Leibold as "both a warm-hearted, approachable pastor and a hard-worker."
 Leibold strengthened the Priests' Senate, the Pastoral Council, and the parish councils of the archdiocese.
 He also launched the archdiocese's sixth synod, Synod '71.

 As archbishop, Leibold allowed the publication of two pamphlets about the Neuzil apparitions.
 He also commissioned a wooden plaque with an image of Our Lady of America for display at the New Riegel convent.
 In September 1971, Leibold criticized composer Leonard Bernstein's theatrical work Mass, terming it as offensive.